whatever-nine/surgeon/README.md

 While in game, open a proxy chat session by typing "/proxy" or "/8" in chat and hitting the space bar.
 This serves as the script's command interface.
 The following commands are supported:

+* relog [name] - Relogs the name specified.
+Do not touch anything until the module logs in for you

 * surgeon load [x] - preview/load the preset with the number x
 * surgeon race - emulates a race change.
 Can only be used while in Celestial Arena.